-Once registration is complete, go to the IRS website and get a tax identification number.
+Once the registration of your business is complete, go to the IRS website and get a tax identification number.

-You need that number to have the ability to finance the business, to file for taxes, to register for state permits and other requirements, and set up bank accounts for the business.
+It provides you with the ability to finance the business, file for taxes, register for state permits, and set up bank accounts for the business.

 4. Acquire vehicles for the business

-A delivery business requires at least one operational vehicle.
+An operational delivery business requires to have at least one vehicle.

-The needed type of vehicle depends on the cargo type you plan to transport.
+The needed type of vehicle for your non-CDL delivery services depends on the type of cargo you plan to transport with it.

-If you plan to transport test results, documents, food, you'll need a smaller vehicle.
+If you plan to deliver test results, documents, food, etc, then you'll need a small vehicle.

-But, if you plan to transport furniture, you'll need bigger vehicle such as a cargo van or box truck.
+But, if you plan to transport something like furniture then you might need a bigger vehicle such as a cargo van or box truck.

-If you don't have the money, consider taking a loan for your startup vehicle and equipment costs.
+If you don't have the money, consider taking a loan.

 Generally, the price for delivery vehicles ranges between $15,000 and $50,000 or more.